APS remuneration survey

 Privacy

 Information collected for the Commission must be treated in accordance with the Australian Privacy Principles (APPs) of the Privacy Act 1988 (the Privacy Act) and compliance with these APPs is the responsibility of each agency.
-In particular, agencies are required to advise employees that they are disclosing employees' information to the Commission.
-To assist agencies in ensuring that they comply with the Privacy Act when providing APS employment information, the Commission has prepared the collection notice.

 Contact us